Temporary operations of a foreign company

 From the perspective of income taxes, a place of business can be permanent from both geographical and temporal viewpoint.
 The operations at the establishment may only include the management and administration of your company, for instance.

 From the perspective of value-added taxes, a permanent place of business can be a production facility or room used in your company’s business activities.
 The establishment also includes your company’s staff who manage business activities at the site.
 If your company’s establishment in Finland is not used for the sales of your company’s products, it is not considered a permanent place of business.

 If your company has a permanent place of business from the perspective of income taxes, your company must pay income taxes in Finland for its business income.
 In turn, if your company has a fixed establishment from the perspective of value-added taxes, you must register it in the VAT register and pay VAT for its sales to Finland.

-A branch of a foreign trader refers to a part of a foreign organization or foundation that runs a continuous business or trade in Finland, from a permanent place of business located in this country, in the name and for the benefit of the foreign organization or foundation.
+A branch refers to a part of a foreign company that runs a continuous business or trade in Finland from a permanent place of business located in this country and in the name and for the benefit of the foreign company.

-Submit the notification to the trade register before starting your operations.
-If the trader is from a country outside the European Economic Area (EEA), it will also need a permit from the Finnish Patent and Registration Office for the establishment of the branch.
+Submit a start-up notification of the branch of your foreign company to the Finnish Trade Register before starting its operations.
+If your company’s principal place of business is outside the European Economic Area (EEA), apply to the Finnish Patent and Registration Office for a permit for the establishment of the branch.

 However, please note that if you operate as a private trader abroad, it is not possible for you to set up a branch in Finland.